27th June, 2015

 Onsite backup is a great first line of defence, but keep in mind that any disaster which claims the computer on your desk could well claim the backup devices sitting in your desk drawer or the back room.
 That’s why it’s important to keep “offsite” copies of your critical business data.

-Tip!
-Be sure to implement offsite backups.
+Tip: Be sure to implement offsite backups.
 If your backup is in the same room as your computer, you have no backup.

 For a small business this might be as simple as rotating USB drives offsite, but once again it’s a stop-gap solution which isn’t automated.

 There are plenty of free consumer-grade cloud backup and storage services around, but it’s worth investigating the extra features and improved service levels of business-grade services.

-Tip!
-It’s vital to actually test your backups – make sure you can restore them!
+Tip: It’s vital to actually test your backups – make sure you can restore them.